apaivafeup/projFRAFOL/README.md

 ## FRAFOL Download

+### Git Clone

+To install Github in your system follow the [link](https://github.com/git-guides/install-git) guidelines.

+Clone the project into a directory of your choice using the following command: `git clone --branch FRAFOL2.0 https://github.com/apaivafeup/projFRAFOL.git`

 ### Manual Download

 To manually download the project use this [link](https://github.com/PedroTav/Defects4jFlaskApp/archive/refs/heads/master.zip).

 Extract the project into a directory of your choice.

-### Git Download

-To install Github in your system follow the [link](https://github.com/git-guides/install-git) guidelines.

-Clone the project into a directory of your choice using the following command: `git clone https://github.com/PedroTav/Defects4jFlaskApp.git`

 ## FRAFOL Docker Compose